ecadlabs/taquito/docs/quick_start.md

 ---
-title: Quickstart
+title: Quick Start
 author: Simon Boissonneault-Robert
 ---

-::: warning v7 Breaking changes
+:::warning v7 Breaking changes
 Taquito version 7, which supports the Tezos "Delphi" protocol, has some breaking changes.
 If you are upgrading from an earlier version to v7, please read the [v7 upgrade guide](v7_breaking_changes.md)
 :::